svintuss/bikecomp/Sigma ROX 11.1.md

 ## The good
 Color is used to highlight parameters onscreen.
 Brilliant idea.
-Display is very legible even in the sun.
+Display is easily legible even in direct sunlight.

 ## The bad
-No HR zones support.
+Incomplete `.fit` supoprt.
+No HR zones, no lap button press.
 HR zones not detected in workouts, HR zone can't be displayed onscreen.
-Annoying messages: ’Searching…’ GPS fix message keeps onscreen, ’Sync. in progress’ appears randomly.
+Annoying messages: `Searching…` GPS fix message keeps onscreen, `Sync. in progress` appears randomly.

 ## The ugly
 Low-quality fonts
-Beep sound
+Unrefined beep sound
-Switching on/off takes a way too long press.
+Switching on/off takes way too long
+Marketing photos are misleading - display isn't nearly that good and crisp.

 ----